3box/3box-address-server/SPECIFICATION.md

-# 3box-hash-server specification
+# 3box-address-server specification
-The implementation of this can be found at [3box-hash-server](https://github.com/uport-project/3box-hash-server.git)
+The implementation of this can be found at [3box-address-server](https://github.com/uport-project/3box-address-server.git)

 ## API Description

 ### Set

-`POST /hash`
+`POST /rootStoreAddress`

 #### Body

 ```
 {
-    hash_token: <jwt token containing the hash>
+    address_token: <jwt token containing the orbitDB root store address>
 }
 ```

-The `hash_token` is a [DID signed jwt](https://github.com/uport-project/did-jwt.git) of the hash to be published.
-The payload of the hash_token is:
+The `address_token` is a [DID signed jwt](https://github.com/uport-project/did-jwt.git) of the address to be published.
+The payload of the `address_token` is:
 ```
 {
-    hash: <ipfs hash>
+    rootStoreAddress: <orbitdb root store address>
 }
 ```